turingschool/career-development-curriculum-site/module_four/week5_working_group.md

 ---

 ### Overview
-You have all worked hard to get your career materials optimized for job search;you should feel good about this!
-As you prepare for your next steps in your job hunt; it will important to reflect on who you are now and how to stay connected during the this transition period.
+You have all worked hard to get your career materials optimized for job search -- you should feel good about this!
+As you prepare for your next steps in your job hunt, it will be important to reflect on who you are now and how to stay connected during the this transition period.

 ### Working Group Guidelines